StarlangSoftware/TurkishMorphologicalAnalysis/README.md

 ## Compile

-** From IDE**
+**From IDE**

-After being done with the downloading and Maven indexing, select 'Build Project' option from 'Build' menu.
+After being done with the downloading and Maven indexing, select **Build Project** option from **Build** menu.
 After compilation process, user can run Morphological Analysis.

 **From Console**

-Go to `MorphologicalAnalysis' directory and compile with
+Go to `MorphologicalAnalysis` directory and compile with

      mvn compile